-It recently came to my attention that I still hadn’t written any articles on the Core Design classic Tomb Raider 3, despite having launched this site almost two years ago.
+It recently came to my attention that I still hadn’t written any articles about the Core Design classic Tomb Raider 3, despite having launched this site almost two years ago.
 So it’s time to set that right.

 Tomb Raider 3 introduced new vehicles and a less linear globe-trotting adventure but it also featured some stunning artwork from the Indian subcontinent and Southeast Asia, such as the dancers motif seen in the screenshot below and throughout the game’s India levels.